bsccf/Uni-notes/Thermofluids/11U Processes, paths and reversibility/externally reversible processes.md

 #### What are
 ## Externally reversible processes
 These are [[reversible and irreversible processes|reversible processes]] where:
--  No irreversibilities exist within the system.
+- No irreversibilities exist in the surroundings.
--    The system moves slowly and without friction through a series of equilibrium states.
+- Heat transfer can occur between the system and the surroundings, but only with an near zero temperature difference.
--    Irreversibilities may exist in the surroundings, usually due to heat transfer through a finite temperature difference.
+- There may be irreversibilities within the system.